denniscwylie/sarks/README.md

 examples/*_example.sh
 ```

-(markdown versions of each example are available as well) included in
+(markdown versions of each of the examples are available as well)
-the github repository.
+included in the github repository.

 These examples are taken from the data sets analyzed in the SArKS
 paper, including the toy simulated data set as well as the analyses of